dart-lang/site-www/src/_guides/language/effective-dart/design.md

 ### CONSIDER an imperative verb phrase for a function or method if you want to draw attention to the work it performs.

-When a member produces a result without any side effects, it should usually be a getter or a method with noun phrase name describing the result it returns.
+When a member produces a result without any side effects, it should usually be a getter or a method with a noun phrase name describing the result it returns.
 However, sometimes the work required to produce that result is important.
-It may be prone to runtime failures, or use heavyweight resources like networking or file IO.
-In cases like this, where you want the caller to think about the work the member is doing, give the member a verb phrase name that describes that work.
+It may be prone to runtime failures, or use heavyweight resources like networking or file I/O. In cases like this, where you want the caller to think about the work the member is doing, give the member a verb phrase name that describes that work.